Skip to content

 113. Progress towards commitment on water quality (BOD or COD)?

 The company reports decreases in water quality from the year 2019 to 2021.
-However, the information is self-reported.
+However, this information is not externally verified and is between two and five years old.

 • P